 JNP ENG Listed by qilin Ransomware Group

-On June 3, 2026, the ransomware group Qilin added JNP ENG to its public leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On June 3, 2026, the ransomware group Qilin added JNP ENG to its public leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment followed by data theft.
 The Qilin leak site lists JNP ENG and states that internal files were taken.
 No specific victim count or list of exposed data types has been published on the site.
 Available reporting describes the posting as confirmation that negotiations failed or that the victim did not pay the demanded ransom.
 The exact date of initial compromise remains undisclosed in current public information.